Reward Gaming in Conditional Text Generation: Conclusion

 \section{Conclusion}

-To conclude, we use synthetic and real-world tasks to demonstrate that even if a learned reward achieves high performance on $\mathcal{D}_{\text{reward}}$, a high reward may still get assigned to undesirable patterns which get amplified during RL training of the text generation model.
-Future work involves investigating when or how easily a spurious feature could be exploited, by exploring the relationship among the minimum description length of a spurious feature \citep{voita-titov-2020-information}, the proportion of datapoints that contains the spurious feature, the choice of RL algorithm, and the degree of the reward gaming behavior.
-Additionally, further research on anti-gaming approaches is needed to fulfill the potential of training text generators by learned rewards.
+We use synthetic and real-world tasks to demonstrate that even if a learned reward achieves high performance on $\mathcal{D}_{\text{reward}}$, a high reward may still get assigned to undesirable patterns which get amplified during RL training of the conditional text generation model.
+A critical future direction is to detect obscure or hard-to-interpret gaming behaviors especially in long generations.
+Then, we can investigate when or how easily a spurious feature could be exploited, by exploring the relationship among the minimum description length of a spurious feature \citep{voita-titov-2020-information} or similar statistics, the proportion of datapoints that contains the spurious feature, the choice of RL algorithm, and the degree of the reward gaming behavior.
+Additionally, research on new approaches of reward or preference learning is needed.